Q-Probe: Scaling Image Quality Assessment to High Resolution via Context-Aware Agentic Probing: Introduction

 To address the aforementioned challenges, we propose \textbf{Q-Probe} (Fig. \ref{fig:teaser}(e)), the first agentic IQA model grounded in the Thinking with Images paradigm and designed specifically for high-resolution scenarios.
 To enable such fine-grained perception given the lack of dedicated benchmarks, we first construct \textbf{Vista-Bench} (Fig. \ref{fig:teaser}(f)), covering a wide range of scenes and local distortion patterns.
 To ensure the authenticity and precision of the synthesized artifacts, we employ the wavelet transform \cite{zhang2019wavelet} to decouple image structure from texture, selectively injecting degradations into texture-rich regions to simulate realistic impairments.
-We then leverage the advanced capabilities of Gemini-2.5 Pro \cite{comanici2025gemini} to achieve hierarchical scores, calculating weighted assessments based on local degradation severity and the semantic significance of the regions.
-Finally, a rigorous human quality review and filtering process is conducted to guarantee the reliability of the benchmark.
+To guarantee authoritative ground truth, we deploy a dedicated panel of six human specialists to perform a hierarchical evaluation, calculating weighted assessments based on local degradation severity and the semantic significance of the regions.

 Building on this foundation, we introduce a three-stage training paradigm mimicking the human visual mechanism of ``global perception, local scrutiny,'' enabling Q-Probe to dynamically optimize tool invocation for comprehensive assessment across resolution scales.
 Initially, we conduct RL pre-training using a subset of low-resolution images to establish a foundational perception of image quality.
-This phase is designed to endow the model with the capability to distinguish between actual image degradation and natural DoF bokeh, ensuring that the former is penalized as quality impairment while the latter is recognized as a valid expression of photographic focus.
+This phase is crucial for decoupling the overall learning complexity.
+By first anchoring the model in the fundamental concept of Mean Opinion Scores (MOS), we establish a stable baseline that allows subsequent stages to focus exclusively on mastering intricate agentic behaviors without the burden of basic quality alignment.